 Also in 2007, he was inducted into the Rock and Roll Hall of Fame as a member of Van Halen.

 In 2012, Roth and Van Halen released the comeback album A Different Kind of Truth to rave reviews from fans a and critics alike.

 In March 2015, a new live album was released, Tokyo Dome Live in Concert, recorded in June 2013 during the A Different Kind of Truth Tour.
 The band toured North America for three months during the summer/fall.
 See all our coverage of the 2015 tour here.

 Roth began to broadcast a video webcast on his YouTube channel, and soon also on iTunes, called The Roth Show, beginning in 2012.
 In the show Roth speaks about a wide variety of topics including making music videos with Van Halen, tattoos and sarcasm.
 The last episode aired in September, 2016.

-Since September 2016, Roth has been keeping a low public profile, with notable exceptions, such as performing the Houston Grand Opera Ball in 2018, and performing at the Summer Spectacular Under the Stars for the last two years (2017 and 2018) in Beverly Hills.
+After the 2015 tour, Roth mostly kept a low public profile, with notable exceptions, such as performing the Houston Grand Opera Ball in 2018, and performing at the Summer Spectacular Under the Stars for the last two years (2017 and 2018) in Beverly Hills.
 The annual, invite only event benefits The Brent Shapiro Foundation.